Five Dollar Wrench

 I saw an old movie about a kid whose parents died and the whole town rallied together to adopt him.
 Aww, that's sweet.

-Every conversation I had felt strained until it ended, at which point whoever I was talking with would smile and slowly back away.
+Every conversation I had felt strained until it ended, at which point whoever I was talking to would smile and slowly back away.
 I could almost hear the voice in their head shout, "NOT IT!"

 The closest thing I had to a relative was Walter, who wasn't a relative at all and hadn't been seen in months.